Strong-Motion Tools (smt) module

 The stochastic area ranking metric considers the absolute difference between the integrals of the cumulative distribution function of the GMPE and the empirical distribution function of the observations.
 A smaller value is representative of a better fit between the GMPE and the observed ground-motions.

-> res.get_stochastic_area_wrt_imt(resid1)
+> res.get_stochastic_area_wrt_imt(resid)

 >

-> rspl.stochastic_area_table(resid1, filename)
+> rspl.stochastic_area_table(resid, filename)

 >

-> # Generate a .csv table of stochastic area-based model weights for GMPE logic tree
+> # Generate a CSV table of stochastic area-based model weights for GMPE logic tree

-> rspl.stochastic_area_weights_table(resid1, filename)
+> rspl.stochastic_area_weights_table(resid, filename)

 >

-> # Plot stochastic area vs imt
+> # Plot stochastic area vs IMT

-> rspl.plot_stochastic_area_with_spectral_period(resid1, filename)
+> rspl.plot_stochastic_area_with_spectral_period(resid, filename)

 ../_images/all_gmpes_stochastic_area_plot.jpg